near/nearup/README.md

 ```
 curl --proto '=https' --tlsv1.2 -sSfL https://up.near.dev | python3
 ```
-Nearup automatically add itself to PATH: restart the terminal, or issue the command `source ~/.profile`.
+Nearup automatically adds itself to PATH: restart the terminal, or issue the command `source ~/.profile`.
 On each run, nearup self-updates to the latest version.

 ## Start devnet, betanet, testnet